-Fiona and the team are in Jersey where different members of the public bring their antiques and collectibles along to be valued.
+Fiona and the team are in Dartmouth where different members of the public bring their antiques and collectibles along to be valued.

 OnMyTV was started as on-my.tv by Ben Agricola who after a while decided to abandon the project and make it open source.